Piyush-0004/Weather-app/README.md

 Free to use for learning and personal projects.

 ## Author
-Made with ❤️ by Piyush Kumar
+Made with ❤️ by Piyush